mrgps1999/COMP6721_Winter2023_GroupB/README.md

 ```
 pip install -r requirements.txt
 ```
-Go to respective models folder and run the ipynb file using google collab, jupyter notebook or any other framework and run the code.
-Final_Dataset contains sample images for training cnn architectures.
+Go to respective models folder and run the ipynb file using google collab, jupyter notebook or any other framework and run the code.You can provide your dataset path inside the code.Here, i have attacged Final_Dataset which contains sample images for training cnn architectures.

 For testing purpose you can use pretrained model which is in Checkpoints folder.
 Results folder contains training loss, accuracy , validation accuracy on each ephoch for all models.